-Starling Bank Limited (‘Starling’ or ‘the Bank’) was founded to give people a fairer, smarter and more human alternative to the banks of the past.
-We are changing banking for good and that means we are committed to acting professionally, fairly and with integrity in all of our business dealings and relationships and making banking more inclusive by putting customer needs first.
+Starling Bank Limited (Starling or the Bank) was founded to give people a fairer, smarter and more human alternative to the banks of the past.
+Starling’s mission is to change banking for good and that means it is committed to acting professionally, fairly and with integrity in all of its business dealings and relationships.

-We have a zero-tolerance approach to modern slavery and human trafficking and we do not tolerate modern slavery or human trafficking in our business operations or supply chains.
+Starling has a zero-tolerance approach to modern slavery and human trafficking and does not tolerate any form of slavery or human trafficking in its business operations or supply chains.
 Starling does not provide banking services to or invest in organisations that use power to systemically promote public behaviour that is harmful to individuals, groups or society as a whole.
 Starling acknowledges that these are real, yet hidden, issues in our society and, in a time of compounding crises, are likely to rise over the coming years.

 Starling is committed to protecting human rights and preventing modern slavery and human trafficking by continuously improving its systems and controls and improving our employees’ understanding of these important issues.
-We also support government agencies, regulators, and law enforcement to help identify and tackle modern slavery and human trafficking in the communities and environment we operate in.
+Starling works with government agencies, regulators, and law enforcement to help identify and tackle modern slavery and human trafficking in the communities and environment it operates in.

-This is Starling’s second Statement on Modern Slavery and Human Trafficking, published in accordance with the Modern Slavery Act 2015.
-This statement refers to the financial year ended 31 March 2022 and details the approach taken to identify and prevent modern slavery and human trafficking across our business operations and supply chain.
+This is Starling’s third Statement on Modern Slavery and Human Trafficking, published in accordance with the Modern Slavery Act 2015.
+This statement refers to the financial year ended 31 March 2023 and details the approach taken to identify and prevent modern slavery and human trafficking across our business operations and supply chain.

-Starling is authorised by the Prudential Regulatory Authority and regulated by the Financial Conduct Authority and the Prudential Regulatory Authority.
+Starling is authorised by the Prudential Regulatory Authority (the PRA) and regulated by the Financial Conduct Authority and the PRA .
 Starling’s head office is in London, with further offices in Cardiff, Southampton, Dublin and our most recent location, Manchester.
-Starling has established a sustainable business model that allows us to generate our own capital organically and to expand into new markets, and have recently launched Engine by Starling, our SaaS service offering our banking platform to third parties.
+Starling has established a sustainable business model that allows it to generate its own capital organically and to expand into new markets, such as Engine by Starling Limited, the Bank’s cloud-native, full featured, and flexible SaaS banking platform.

-Our purpose is underpinned by five Starling values: listen, keep it simple, do the right thing, own it and aim for greatness.
+Starling’s purpose is underpinned by five values: listen, keep it simple, do the right thing, own it and aim for greatness.
 Starling’s values are integrated into all functions of the Bank, and reiterated through the Code of Conduct applicable to all employees and agency staff.

 The Board of Directors (the Board) and the Executive Management maintain strong, open and transparent relationships with regulators, allowing the Board to ensure the Bank’s strategic aims align with regulatory requirements.
-Starling seeks to draw its Board and senior management team from a diverse pool with the express purpose of establishing a varied mix of skills, experience and outlook.
-All Board members have a detailed understanding of the market and regulatory frameworks in which Starling operates and are screened for conflicts of interest and relationships with companies that do not meet our values and ethics.
+Starling seeks to draw its Board and senior management team from a diverse pool with the express purpose of establishing a balanced mix of skills, knowledge, experience and outlook.
+All Board members have a detailed understanding of the market and regulatory frameworks in which Starling operates and are screened for conflicts of interest and relationships with companies that do not meet its values and ethics.
 The Board undertakes an annual review of conflicts of interest authorisations.

-Our governance framework allows for effective flow of information through appropriately structured executive committees.
-Key issues, including those related to human rights, modern slavery and human trafficking may therefore be raised through these channels to the Board.
+Starling’s governance framework allows for effective flow of information through appropriately structured Executive and Board committees.
+Key issues, including those related to human rights, modern slavery and human trafficking may be raised through these channels to the Board.

 Our Supply Chains

-Adopt a risk-based approach in identifying, monitoring and assessing suppliers who are at a greater risk from instances of slavery /trafficking taking appropriate mitigating actions.
+- Adopts a risk-based approach in identifying, monitoring and assessing suppliers who are at a greater risk from instances of modern slavery / or human trafficking, and take appropriate mitigating actions.

-Perform due diligence and relationship oversight in line with our Supplier & Outsourcing Policy and Third Party Management Procedure, ensuring vendors meet the Bank’s expectations on an ongoing basis.
+- Performs due diligence and relationship oversight in line with its Supplier & Outsourcing Policy and Third Party Management Procedure, ensuring vendors meet the Bank’s expectations on an ongoing basis.

 All employees undergo compulsory pre-employment background checks before joining Starling to ensure they are suitable for the role they have applied for.
 These checks, some of which are carried out by a specialist independent screening provider, include identity checks, financial crime checks, reference checks, right to work checks, criminal record checks and, if applicable, education and professional qualification checks.
 Employees are also subject to annual checks, and if applicable, visa checks to ensure they remain suitable for their role.

 All new hires undertake mandatory training on modern slavery and human trafficking, economic crime, conduct risk and anti-money laundering.
 Specialist teams, such as the risk and compliance team and customer service team, undertake additional training including on customer due diligence, complying with sanctions and fighting fraud.
 The customer service team is trained in identifying and supporting vulnerable customers and referring them to third party experts who can assist them.
 Moreover, as part of the annual compliance training, employees undertake mandatory refresher training on modern slavery and human trafficking, economic crime, conduct risk and anti-money laundering.
-Completion rates are monitored by the Bank’s Operational Risk Committee.
+Completion rates are monitored by the Operational Risk Committee.

 Starling is an equal opportunities employer and ensures fair and full consideration of applications for employment from all people regardless of their age, gender, ethnicity, race or disability.
-Starling is committed to ensuring that its employees are paid fairly and to attract and retain the best people from a diverse gender, social and ethnic background.
-In addition, we are a Living Wage Employer, paying our employees a wage that meets the costs of living and not just the Government minimum; therefore, all employees are paid at least the National Living Wage.
+Starling is committed to ensuring that its employees are paid fairly and Starling aims to attract and retain the best people from a diverse gender, social and ethnic background.
+In addition, Starling is a Living Wage Employer and is committed to paying its employees a wage that meets the costs of living, not just the Government minimum.

-Starling expects its Marketplace Partners to meet its standards.
-We request a copy of a modern slavery statement for our largest Marketplace Partners, both at onboarding and as part of annual due diligence reviews.
+Starling expects all its Partners to meet its standards.
+Starling requests a copy of a modern slavery statement for its largest Marketplace Partners, both at onboarding and as part of annual due diligence reviews.

-Starling has in place multiple policies to prevent modern slavery and human trafficking.
+Starling has policies in place to prevent modern slavery and human trafficking.

-We also have in place multiple financial crime compliance policies, which detail our approach to anti-money laundering, bribery and corruption, market abuse and sanctions.
-Towards the end of 2021, Internal Audit undertook a financial crime review which highlighted that Starling had made significant progress improving its financial crime governance framework.
+Starling also has in place multiple financial crime compliance policies, which detail its approach to anti-money laundering, bribery and corruption, market abuse and sanctions.
 Starling’s dedicated financial crime team monitors and reports any suspicious activity detected using Suspicious Activity Reports to be notified to the National Crime Agency.

-Starling is continually looking to improve its Modern Slavery Statement year-on year, including reviewing, and developing policies and procedures relating to modern slavery and human trafficking.
-The Board Ethics and Sustainability Committee will continue to receive quarterly updates on any matters related to modern slavery and will continue to escalate any issues to the Board where necessary.
+Starling is continually looking to improve its Modern Slavery Statement year on year, including reviewing, and developing its policies and procedures relating to modern slavery and human trafficking.
+The Board Ethics and Sustainability Committee receives quarterly updates on any matters related to modern slavery and will continue to escalate any issues to the Board where necessary.

-Further information on our broader approach to managing environmental and social risks can be found in the bank’s Annual Report: https://www.starlingbank.com/investors/2023/annual-report-2023/
+Further information on Starling’s broader approach to managing environmental and social risks can be found in the bank’s Annual Report: https://www.starlingbank.com/investors/2023/annual-report-2023/

 Starling Bank Limited